sumanth7703/NoteNest/README.md

 - 📁 Stores data locally in a structured `notes.json` file
 - 🧩 Modular architecture with clear separation of models, services, and utilities
 - 🔍 Easy to test and extend with new features or database integrations
-- 🧪 Optional unit tests for core logic
+- 🧪 Optional unit tests for core logic.

 ---